 Being young and having time by their side and having high-risk tolerance, they can plan from basic needs to higher goals this includes buying a house, a dream car, retirement planning, marriage planning, wealth creation etc. It is always suggestive for young investors to pump their money in equity and equity related instruments and fewer amounts in debt.

 Young investors often fall prey to unwanted expenses.
 They fail to plan for their needs.
 They don’t value the importance of investments or starting early.

-Investing small amount in a systematic and disciplined manner can help them build wealth in a longer period.
+Investing a small amount in a systematic and disciplined manner can help them build wealth over a longer period.

 Here’s is how to go about investing for young investors –

 Creating a budget is a thoughtful process.
 It requires tracking your expenses to ensure your budget is realistic and encompasses your income and expenses.
 While you design your budget, determine your short and medium-term financial goals.
 Evaluate your budget; is it full proof to realize your goals?
 Implement it to achieve your goals.

 Make a list of your debts.
 Generally, there are two approaches for debt-payment –